flexgeezer/Emoticon/README.md

 Live Mode: Displays an emoji of the average emotion with a face cam on screen, updating in real-time based on detected emotion.

-Supports non-Keras TensorFlow models, and directories of images must be changed for your device.
+Supports non-Keras TensorFlow models, directories of images in the emoji dictionary (emoji_dict) must be changed for your device.
 Made in Python

 Requesting assistance to: